4d/docs/website/translated_docs/es/Project/compiler.md

 | Silicon Mac |       &#10003;        |          &#10003;          |           &#10003;           |

-Both compilers are integrated into 4D.
+Ambos compiladores están integrados en 4D.
 The appropriate compiler is automatically selected depending on the [compilation target](#compilation-target) option.

 ### Compilador clásico

 The classic compiler generates native compiled code for Intel/AMD processors on any machines.
-It does not require any specific configuration.
+No requiere ninguna configuración específica.

 Resulting compiled code is stored in the [DerivedData](architecture.md#deriveddata) folder of the project.